SamoyaTech/D287-Custom-PC-Website/README.md

 •  The “Buy Now” button must be next to the buttons that update and delete products.
 • The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.
 •  Display a message that indicates the success or failure of a purchase.
+- AddProductController.java: line 176-201-created buyProduct method
+                     with conditionals to check if product selected is in stock.
+If out of stock, Failure.html displays and if in stock, Success.html displays and inventory decrements for a successful purchase.
+- mainscreen.html: line97-added "Buy Now" button
+- Failure.html: line 1-20-Failure.html created
+- Success.html:line 1-20-Success.html created

 G.  Modify the parts to track maximum and minimum inventory by doing the following:
 •  Add additional fields to the part entity for maximum and minimum inventory.